NenadWritesDocs/docosaurus_nenad/my-website/docs/CV/NenadPajovic_CV.md

 ## Xentral (January 2022 - December 2022) - remote position

+My first startup adventure.
 At Xentral, I gained valuable experience in a start-up environment as part of a dedicated team of four technical writers.
 Our main task was to keep the online help up-to-date, publish release notes and assist the product team with the UI text.
+Working remotely, as the only person from Serbia, I I’ve loved working with colleagues from all over the world.

 ## FIS (April 2020 - January 2022)